iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 ### What Puzzles Can and Can't We Solve?

-**The network tries to use its abilities to figure out as much as it can, until it gets bottlenecked by one of it's inabilities.**
+**CompressARC tries to use its abilities to figure out as much as it can, until it gets bottlenecked by one of it's inabilities.**

 For example, puzzle 28e73c20 in the training set requires extension of a pattern from the edge towards the middle: